Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.17.0] - 2024-05-03

+This release marks the start of The Great HTMx Experiment and a cooperation with Geant.

+Incidents have a gotten a new field so remember to run migrations.

+There's a new "How To"-section in the docs, we expect it to grow rapidly.

+There's lots of quality of life improvements in the admin.

+There's a new way to add additional django apps to your own instance of argus-server.
+Currently this is only via two new environment variables, see the settings-documentation.

 ## [1.16.0] - 2024-04-23

 The official docker image has been changed so if you use it in production have